Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Regression Discontinuity Tree

 Recursive splitting provides rectangular regions for the different treatment effects, but never a continuous function.
 In the case of a continuous CATE, a simple tree offers only a step-function approximation.
 However, the tree structure ensures an intuitive decision-based interpretation of the treatment effects.
-Until Section \ref{sec:criterion}, let us assume that the (true) tree $\Pi$ is given.
-Using this known tree, the average treatment effect for leaf $\ell_j$ is defined as
+Until Section \ref{sec:criterion}, let us assume that the tree $\Pi$ is given, however, for later sections, when there are multiple candidate trees, let us use the expression $\ell_j(\Pi)$ instead of simply using $\ell_j$.
+The average treatment effect for leaf $\ell_j(\Pi)$ is defined as